Lagrangian Motion Fields for Long-term Motion Generation: Experiment

 We compare our method with state-of-the-art works, including FACT~\cite{fact}, MNET~\cite{mnet}, Bailando~\cite{bailando}, EDGE~\cite{edge}, and Lodge~\cite{lodge}.
 We conduct comprehensive evaluations based on three aspects: motion quality, diversity, and computational efficiency.

 Following previous work, we assess the motion quality from four different perspectives: Beat Alignment Score (BAS)~\cite{fact, mnet, bailando, edge, lodge}, Foot Skating Ratio (FSR)~\cite{guided-motion}, and Fréchet Inception Distance (FID) of kinetic ($\mathrm{FID}_k$) and geometric ($\mathrm{FID}_g$) following~\cite{lodge}.
 BAS measures the synchronization between the generated dance and the given music.
 FSR evaluates the proportion of foot sliding in the generated motion, reflecting physical realism. $\mathrm{FID}_k$ assesses the physical realism of the motion through speed and acceleration features. $\mathrm{FID}_g$ measures the overall choreography quality based on predefined geometric motion templates.
 For assessing the diversity, we measure the average feature distance of kinetic ($\mathrm{Div}_k$) and geometric ($\mathrm{Div}_g$) features extracted by fairmotion~\cite{gopinath2020fairmotion} following the previous works~\cite{bailando}.
 Efficiency is evaluated by measuring the average runtime required to generate a dance sequence of 1024 frames.

 To further demonstrate the robustness of the proposed method, we provide quantitative results for two most commonly used coordinate systems: Cartesian coordinates (denoted as ``3D") and 6-DOF rotation coordinates (denoted as ``6D").
 These results offer a more thorough comparison, which we will discuss more in~\refsec{ablation_study}.
 The quantitative results, detailed in~\reftab{m2d_comparison}, demonstrate significant improvements achieved by our method.
 Notably, our approach shows substantial advancements in $\mathrm{FID}_g$ scores, with ``Lodge (DDIM) + Ours (6D)" achieving the highest score of 23.39, reflecting superior motion quality.
 Additionally, ``Lodge (DDIM) + Ours (6D)" records the lowest Foot Skating Ratio of 1.45, underscoring the model's capability to produce natural and physically plausible motions.
 Furthermore, ``EDGE + Ours (3D)" achieves the highest Beat Alignment Score (BAS) of 0.235, demonstrating superior synchronization with music.

-Our method demonstrates improvements in motion diversity, particularly in the geometric feature space, as we got higher $\mathrm{Div}_g$ scores across multiple configurations compared to baseline methods.